jacobrosenthal/hf2-rs/readme.md

 # uf2-hid
-Implements the hid uploader described at [Microsofts uf2 bootloader](https://github.com/microsoft/uf2/blob/86e101e3a282553756161fe12206c7a609975e70/hf2.md) as both a library and binary.
+Implements [Microsofts HID Flashing Format (HF2)](https://github.com/microsoft/uf2/blob/86e101e3a282553756161fe12206c7a609975e70/hf2.md) as both a library and binary.

+## install and setup
+On macos, it doesnt seem to require any other packages.
+Note this protocol works over USB HID, which is an input standard, and as of Catalina you will get a permissions prompt and must follow directions to allow "Input Monitoring" for the Terminal application.

+On linux I think you just needed pkg-config which comes with most distributions.

+## usage
 used as a library
 ```
 let chk: ChksumPagesResult = ChksumPages {